CTA THE FIRST TERMINAL WORLDWIDE TO BE CERTIFIED WITH THE CTQS STANDARD

 Hamburger Hafen und Logistik AG (HHLA) is a leading European port and transport logistics groups.
 At its hubs in the ports of Hamburg and Odessa as well as inland, the company links three different carriers – ships, trains and trucks – to create a powerful logistics chain which set economic and ecological standards.
 The three high-performance terminals in Hamburg make the port the most important container hub between Asia and Central/Eastern Europe.
 With their network of connections, their own terminals, locomotives and wagons the rail companies operate high-performance container transportation services from the ports on the North and Baltic seas, the Central and Eastern Europe hinterland to the Adriatic and Turkey.

 Business model of HHLA

 HHLA links logistical processes together in an intelligent manner.
 The company handles import and export containers, loading and discharging them between mega-ships, feeder ships, train and truck carriers in the container terminals located at the ports.
 HHLA’s rail companies connect the terminals in the ports with a network of hub and inland terminals in the Central and Eastern European hinterland.
 1.3 million standard containers (TEU) were transported via this network of very frequent rail connections in 2014.
-In each handling process, the containers are sorted with increasing accuracy according to destination regions (colors).
+In each handling process, the containers are sorted with increasing accuracy according to destination regions (colours).
 The “final mile” to the customer is then usually covered by truck.
 This intelligent link between container handling and transportation brings ports and the hinterland closer together.